What Is Cellulite?

 In the late 1970s, Drs.
-Nurnberger and Muller (Reference: 1), in their effort to better understand cellulite and fat, examined the structure of skin and the component of fat cells.
-They found that in the female body, the uppermost layer of the subcutaneous tissue (or hypodermis) consisted of freestanding fat cell chambers (filled with fat cells), which were separated by vertical walls of connective tissue called septa.
+Nurnberger and Muller, in their effort to better understand cellulite and fat, examined the structure of skin and the component of fat cells.1 They found that in the female body, the uppermost layer of the subcutaneous tissue (or hypodermis) consisted of freestanding fat cell chambers (filled with fat cells), which were separated by vertical walls of connective tissue called septa.
 The apex of these upright fat chambers was in the form of an arc-like dome, which was weak and prone to collapse when undue pressure was applied.
 This pressure could be the result of excess weight, fluid retention or lack of strength due to little or no exercise.
-These larger chambers generated smaller compartments of fat cells (known as papillae adiposae) that clustered tightly under the skin.
+These larger chambers generated smaller compartments of fat cells (known as papillae adipose) that clustered tightly under the skin.
 This combination of freestanding fat cell chambers and compartmentalized clusters of fat cells are the elements that create the change in appearance in the skin’s surface that we know was cellulite.

 Interestingly, when they compared the structure of the hypodermis in female vs. male patients, they found that the men had smaller fat cell chambers with oblique septa; this latter structural difference affords more strength to the septa and enables them to withstand collapsing under pressure.
-They also noted that the smaller compartments of fat cells (papillae adiposae) had the same structure in men and women (Reference: 2).
-It is hypothesized that this difference in structure of fat cell chambers may predispose women to cellulite more so than men.
+They also noted that the smaller compartments of fat cells (papillae adipose) had the same structure in men and women.2 It is hypothesized that this difference in structure of fat cell chambers may predispose women to cellulite more so than men.
 Interestingly, men with more feminine characteristics tend to have fat cell chambers similar to women, thus inferring that hormones may control this aspect of our structural diversity.

 How Does Cellulite Form?